Quantile hedging for basket derivatives: Quantile hedging in two dimensional model

-For the practical applications it is necessary to find a closed form of the set $S(c,y)$.
+where $S(c,y)$ is a set defined $y\in\mathbb{R}$ by { } For the practical applications it is necessary to find a closed form of the set $S(c,y)$.
 In the formulation of the next result we will use the solutions of the equation

 where $g(x):=e^{A_2y+BT}e^{A_1x}-cS^1_0e^{(\alpha_1- \frac{1}{2}\sigma_1^2)T}e^{\sigma_1x}$.
 These solutions can be found numerically.

 \begin{prop} The set $S(c,y)$ is of the form \begin{enumerate}[a)] \item if $A_1>\sigma_1$ and \begin{enumerate}[(i)] \item if $g(\hat{x})\geq -c(S^2_0e^{(\alpha_2-\frac{1}{2}\sigma_2^2)T+\sigma_2y}+K)$ then $S(c,y)=(-\infty,+\infty)$, \item if $g(\hat{x})\geq -c(S^2_0e^{(\alpha_2-\frac{1}{2}\sigma_2^2)T+\sigma_2y}+K)$ then $S(c,y)=(-\infty,x_1)\cup(x_2,+\infty)$, where $x_1<x_2$ are the unique solutions of \eqref{rownanie w SPREAD}. \end{enumerate} Above, $\hat{x}$ stands for $\frac{1}{\sigma_1-A_1}\ln\left(\frac{A_1e^{A_2y+BT}}{\sigma_1cS^1_0e^{(\alpha_1- \frac{1}{2}\sigma_1^2)T}}\right)$.